Survey: Image Mixing and Deleting for Data Augmentation: Cut and Mix

-Attribute Mix \cite{attributemix} augments images based on semantically extracted image attributes.
-It trains an attribute classifier by extracting $k$ attributes (e.g., leg, head, and wings of a bird) from each image.
-The attribute mining procedure for every image is performed repetitively $k$ times, whereas for each iteration, an attribute is masked out from the original image based on the most discriminative region in the attention map.
-With these images, an attribute-level classifier is trained to generate new images for the actual classification model.
-For the given two images, the attribute-level classifier identifies attributes masks, these masks are randomly picked to create a new training image.
-The procedure of label update is the same as in equation \ref{cutmix_eq}.

-\subsubsection{RICAP}
+\subsection{RICAP}

-Random image cropping and patching (RICAP) \cite{ricap} performs data augmentation by cropping four regions from randomly sampled images and augmenting them to create a new image.
+Random image cropping and patching (RICAP)~\cite{ricap} performs data augmentation by cropping four random regions from four sampled images and combining them to create a new image.
 The generated image has mixed labels proportional to the pasted area.
 The area of cropped regions in the output image is determined by sampling through uniform distribution.
-The paper suggests three methods for common boundary points in the augmented image: anywhere-RICAP (origin can be anywhere), center-RICAP (origin can only be in the middle of the image), and corner-RICAP (origin can only be in corners).
-Corner-RICAP has shown the best performance because a larger region of one image is visible to the network to learn.
-An example of RICAP strategy is shown in figure \ref{ricap_fig}.
+The authors RICAP~\cite{ricap} suggest three methods for common boundary points in the augmented image: anywhere-RICAP (origin can be anywhere), center-RICAP (origin can only be in the middle of the image), and corner-RICAP (origin can only be in corners).
+Corner-RICAP has shown the best performance due to a larger region of one image being visible to the network to learn.

-\subsubsection{Mixed Example}
+\subsection{Mixed Example}

-This method \cite{mixedexample} experimented with 14 different types of augmentation approaches.
-The output image is generated using the following techniques: vertical concatenation, horizontal concatenation, mixed concatenation, random 2x2, VH-mixup (vertical concatenation, horizontal concatenation, and mixup), VH-BC+ (vertical concatenation, horizontal concatenation, and between-class), random square, random column interval, random row interval, random rows, random columns, random pixels, random elements, and noisy mixup.
-From all these approached, VHmixup has the best performance.
+This method~\cite{mixedexample} experimented with 14 different types of augmentation approaches.
+The output image is generated using the following techniques: vertical concatenation, horizontal concatenation, mixed concatenation, random 2$\times$2, VH-mixup (vertical concatenation, horizontal concatenation, and mixup), VH-BC+ (vertical concatenation, horizontal concatenation, and between-class), random square, random column interval, random row interval, random rows, random columns, random pixels, random elements, and noisy mixup.
+From all these approaches, VHmixup has the best performance.

-\subsubsection{CowMask}
+\subsection{CowMask}